The Central Bank of Ireland is the competent authority in Ireland for the authorisation of Investment Firms.

 - is capable of complying with, and adhering to, the requirements that must be satisfied on an ongoing basis.

-Having satisfactorily completed this consideration, the applicant must contact the Central Bank (Financial Institutions and Funds Authorisation Division) in order to arrange a preliminary meeting.
+Having satisfactorily completed this consideration, the applicant must contact the Central Bank (Investment Firms and Fund Supervision Division) in order to arrange a preliminary meeting.

 The Central Bank welcomes applications where the proposed investment firm (‘applicant’) can meet the legislative requirements relating to investment firms and all other, current, published requirements (including the recommendations and guidance issued by the European Securities and Markets Authority (‘ESMA’) and consultation papers and all new requirements issued by the Central Bank).
 Firms are advised to seek legal advice if in any doubt about their scope or application.